nteract/testbook/CONTRIBUTING.md

 pytest
 ```

-Now there should be a working and editable installation of Papermill to start making your own contributions.
+Now there should be a working and editable installation of testbook to start making your own contributions.

 ### Building Documentation